 Pro tip: Before frying a turkey, measure the oil, weigh the turkey, and prepare all of the supplies.
 With prep completed ahead of time, on the day of the event, cooks can keep their focus on that giant pot of boiling oil.

 All of the options, add-ons, and additional equipment that come with turkey fryers can overwhelm even the most dedicated chef.

 Many fryers have built-in tools and extras that come with the fryer that make cooking easier and safer.
 If you’ve been using other sets that don’t include these items, these extras may be overlooked.
 However, it is handy to have them arrive in a kit.

 - Meat thermometers help cooks determine with certainty whether a turkey is fully cooked.

-- A marinade syringe allows cooks to inject marinades right into the bird.
+- A marinade syringe allows cooks to inject marinades into the bird.

-- Timers help cooks know how long the turkey has cooked.
+- Timers help cooks know how long a turkey has cooked.

 - Cool-to-touch handles make moving turkey fryer pots safer.